Fashion museum: The Third Period (1990s - Present)

 The Third Period started in the 1990s and extends to present day.
 It characterizes a time where visitors have become much more interested in contemporary fashion and designers and have come to expect this from museums.
 This new interest in fashion in museums has breathed new life into museums and drawn in more visitors.

 Types of fashion exhibits

-Ethnographic Exhibitions
+Ethnographic exhibitions

 These exhibits focus on the historical element of fashion, displaying clothing alongside other artifacts like accessories and jewelry.
 They can provide a wealth of information for historians, anthropologists, and researchers, but fashion designers will also often draw inspiration from such exhibits.

-Chronological Fashion Exhibitions
+Chronological fashion exhibitions

 Chronological exhibits show clothing displayed in a timeline which allows viewers to see and understand how clothing trends may have developed over time.
 Oftentimes, the design of the physical space where the exhibit is displayed will create an orderly flow for visitors to follow.